• Please divide and transplant a few weeks before the Exchange & Sale.

 Free recycled pots and plastic labels will be available for you at the Arboretum.
 Staff and volunteers can direct you to them during normal office hours or call if you need other assistance – 610-328-8025.

-As part of the Members Plant Exchange and in partnership with Redbud Native Plant Nursery, we offer a discount on pre-orders of Organic Mechanics Potting Soil.
-Download your order form.
+As part of the Members Plant Exchange and in partnership with Redbud Native Plant Nursery, we offer a discount on pre-orders of Organic Mechanics Potting Soil and Biochar.
 Learn more about the importance of peat free potting soil.